How to play on the TV screen with minis?

 Can the maps be purchased separately?

 My maps are only available through Patreon for the time being, yet the older maps will soon be available separately and in thematic packs.
-Chaotic good level supporters can make purchases through the webshop (coming soon) at a 50% discount.
+Chaotic good level supporters who support all three creations of the month can make purchases through the webshop (coming soon) at a 50% discount.

 How much does it cost to be a patron per month?